SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 You attempt to request the help of your deity, with a success chance of 1% per cleric level.

+### Level 17

+* Fortune Favors The Bold

+Whenever you use your Channel Divinity: Strike of Chaos feature, you randomly gain one of the following effects for 1 minute: nothing, disadvantage on next attack roll, advantage on the next attack roll, temporary hit points equal to cleric level, +4d8 psychic damage on the next attack roll that hits, effects of Mirror Image spell.

 ### Level 20

 * Improved Divine Intervention